pachyderm/pachyderm/src/testing/loadtest/split/README.md

 database records.

 ## Building the Load Test
-`Dockerfile.buildenv` creates a container that builds both the `supervisor` and `pipeline` components of the load test.
-Run it with `make docker-build`, which builds both components, puts them in docker containers (`pachyderm/split-loadtest-supervisor` and `pachyderm/split-loadtest-pipeline`, respectively), and pushes them to dockerhub.
+Build the benchmark containers with `make docker-build`.
+This runs `build/docker-build.sh` which mounts the Pachyderm repo in a `golang:1.11` docker image, builds both the pipeline and supervisor components, puts them in docker containers (`pachyderm/split-loadtest-supervisor` and `pachyderm/split-loadtest-pipeline`, respectively), and pushes them to dockerhub.

 ## Running the Load Test
-1. Create a pachyderm cluster and start a pod using the `pachyderm/split-loadtest-supervisor` docker image:
+1. Create a pachyderm cluster
+1. Start a pod using the `pachyderm/split-loadtest-supervisor` docker image:
    ```
    make docker-build
-   pachctl deploy <args>
    kubectl apply -f kube/supervisor.yaml
    ```